Prasophyllum erythrocommum: Taxonomy and naming

 Prasophyllum erythrocommum was first formally described in 2006 by David Jones and Dean Rouse.
 The description was published in Australian Orchid Research from a specimen collected from near the Yan Yean Reservoir.
 The specific epithet (erythrocommum) is derived from the Ancient Greek words erythros meaning "red", and kommi meaning "gum" or "resin", an oblique reference to the red gum habitat of this species.

 Distribution and habitat

 The tan leek orchid is only known from the type location where it grows in an open, grassy flat.

 Conservation

-Prasophyllum erythrocommum is listed as Endangered under the Victorian Flora and Fauna Guarantee Act 1988.
+Prasophyllum erythrocommum is listed as "Critically Endangered" under the Victorian Flora and Fauna Guarantee Act 1988.
 It occurs in an area which has been subjected to extensive land clearing.